KArbeRes/MagentaA11yV2/public/content/documentation/web/component/figure.md

 ## General Notes

-How to test a figure
+How to test a figure: maps, charts, and graphics

 ## Condensed